We may receive a commission on purchases made from links.

 Shake, smear, or dip to create roots

 When it comes to creating new plants from ones you already have, root starters could be the key to your garden's healthy life.
-The methods vary depending on which type of rooting hormone you choose, but one rule is consistent across all procedures — use just as much rooting hormone as you think you'll need and discard any surplus to avoid contaminating future cuttings, in the event any of your current ones are harboring diseases, fungi, or bacteria.
+The methods vary depending on which type of rooting hormone you choose, but one rule is consistent across all procedures — use just as much rooting hormone as you think you'll need and discard any surplus to avoid contaminating future cuttings in the event any of your current ones are harboring diseases, fungi, or bacteria.

 Advertisement

 When working with a rooting hormone powder, sprinkle some onto paper or a paper plate (something disposable).
 Dampen the cutting slightly then dust with powder, shaking off excess.
 You don't need much, but be careful when placing it in the planting medium so it doesn't brush off.
 As with a powder, take care when using a gel alternative to minimize potential cross-contamination by utilizing a small paper cup.
-Follow a similar procedure as with a powder, but no need to mist the cutting first.
+Follow a similar procedure as with a powder, but there's no need to mist the cutting first.
 Liquid rooting hormones will need to be reconstituted with water since they're concentrates.
-Time the exposure to the solution before planting so you don't harm the cuttings by excessive contact with the hormone.
+Time the exposure to the solution carefully before planting so you don't harm the cuttings by excessive contact with the hormone.
 For those wanting to garden organically, do homemade substitutes for rooting hormones have any value?
 According to the University of Hawai'i at Mānoa, an organic alternative made by boiling 2 cups of water with 2 tablespoons of honey and cooling it before dipping the cuttings produced a success rate in the 90th percentile for most plants, which they attributed to antibacterial qualities and sugar in the honey.

 Advertisement